Code-the-Dream-School/node-essentials/assignments/assignment6-pg-prisma.md

 ---

 You will next convert the project to use Prisma, which is the Node Object Relational Mapper.
 That will overwrite what you have done.
 But, you want to save what you have done, and your reviewer will want to see it, so at this time, add and commit all your changes.
 Make the commit message "pg conversion completed".
 Then make a pull request.
-As of this writing, the assignment submission tool only allows you to submit one pull request, so you'll submit the one for assignment 6b, after the Prisma conversion, but your reviewer will review both of your pull requests.
+Do not submit your homework yet! you have more to do.

 ## Submission Instructions